Historical rankings of presidents of the United States: Reception

+Survey takers

 In 2002, Ron Walters, former director of the University of Maryland's African American Leadership Institute, stated that ranking based on the presidents' ability to balance the interests of the majority and those of excluded groups was practical in respect to American debate on racial politics.
 Presidents have traditionally been ranked on personal qualities and their leadership ability to solve problems that move the nation in a positive direction.
 Walters stated that there was a qualitative difference between presidential evaluations from white and African-American intellectuals.
 He gives as an example of this difference a comparison between two contemporary studies, a 1996 New York Times poll by Arthur M. Schlesinger Jr., where 31 white historians and one black historian ranked presidents as "Great", "Near Great", "High Average", "Average", "Below Average", or "Failure", and a survey performed by professors Hanes Walton Jr. and Robert Smith and featured in their book American Politics and the African American Quest for Universal Freedom, where 44 African-American political scientists and historians ranked presidents as "White Supremacist", "Racist", "Racially Neutral", "Racially Ambivalent", or "Antiracist".

 A 2012 analysis by Mark Zachary Taylor faulted presidential surveys with "partisan bias and subjective judgments", suggesting an algorithm to rank of the presidents based on objectively measurable economic statistics.
-The results placed Franklin Roosevelt as the best president for the economy, followed by Harding, Hayes and McKinley tied for second.
+His algorithm placed Franklin Roosevelt as the best president for the economy, followed by Harding, Hayes and McKinley tied for second.
 The worst-ranked presidents were Hoover and Van Buren, tied.

-A common criticism of presidential surveys is that participants are "driven by liberal bias to give high ratings to presidents who expanded the role of government."
-The first British survey, published in 2011, places some small government advocates higher than recent US surveys have: Thomas Jefferson at 4, Ronald Reagan at 8, and Andrew Jackson at 9 (compare 7, 10 and 13 in C-SPAN 2009).
+Claims of bias

-Alvin S. Felzenberg, a professor at both the Elliot School of International Affairs at George Washington University and the Annenberg School for Communication at the University of Pennsylvania, is one of those who has criticized what he sees as a liberal bias in presidential rankings.
+Alvin S. Felzenberg has criticized what he sees as a liberal bias in presidential rankings.
 In particular, he ranks Ronald Reagan in third place, substantially higher than averaged rankings.
-In his 2010 review of Felzenberg's 2008 book The Leaders We Deserved (and a Few We Didn't), Michael Genovese says, "Felzenberg is upset—with some justification—at the liberal bias he sees as so prevalent in the ranking of U.S. presidents by historians and political scientists.
+In reviewing his 2010 book, Michael Genovese says, "Felzenberg is upset—with some justification—at the liberal bias he sees as so prevalent in the ranking of U.S. presidents by historians and political scientists.
 To remedy this, he has provided a counter to the liberal bias with a conservative bias.
 In doing so, he commits all the sins of which he accuses liberals.
 This book is a mirror image of the work he finds so troubling....It is unscientific, impressionistic, and highly subjective."
+The historically low rankings of Donald Trump during the first year of his first presidency was met with mixed approval given that historical ranking is largely based on long term effects of a president's decision, which could not be reliably assessed in a first year.